 Activity 3: St Patrick’s Day traditions

-- What is the traditional St Patrick’s Day meal?
+- Who held the first St Patrick’s Day parade?

 Now, summarize for the class what you have learnt about St Patrick’s Day symbols and traditions.